stephentuso/welcome-android/README.md

 ### Custom Done Button

-If you want to use a button in a custom fragment instead of the default done button, call `useCustomDoneButton(true)` on the builder and `new WelcomeScreenFinisher(MyFragment.this).finish()` in the button's `OnClickListener`.
+If you want to use a button in a custom fragment instead of the default done button, call `useCustomDoneButton(true)` on the builder and `new WelcomeFinisher(MyFragment.this).finish()` in the button's `OnClickListener`.

 Styling
 =======